westonclark/personal-website-v2/content/writing/introduction.md

 ## About the Engine

 This will be a channel-based engine, much like a digital mixer.
 There will be a static set of processing effects for each "channel strip", starting out with just gain.
 Each channel will have a selectable input source (either audio file or hardware device) and all the channels will sum together into a stereo output bus, though eventually we will support more busses than just the master.
+We will start off with one thread for the audio processing layer and one for the GUI user input layer.
+We will use `std::atomic` values to safely update values across the two.
+CoreAudio operates by passing buffers of samples through audio callback functions, so we will try to design the input nodes to the engine to be consistent with this pattern.

 ```
        ___________________       _____________________